BM6063/ETL-practice/ReadMe.md

 ### Task 2.1: Create OMOP CDM Mappings

-Create and generate ETL mapping document (`ETL_MAPPING.md`) that details how MIMIC-IV data maps to OMOP CDM tables using Rabbit in a hat.
+Create and generate ETL mapping document (`ETL_MAPPING.md`) that details how data maps to OMOP CDM tables using Rabbit in a hat.
+Use the CDM v5.4.
 Focus on:

 #### Required Mappings:
 1. **Demographics**